Crow's Feet: What Causes Them + 7 Ways To Prevent Those Lines, From Derms

-Crow's feet: The phrase alone tends to elicit a groan.
+Crow's feet: Of all the types of wrinkles, these are some of the most cited.
 Because while fine lines have their fair share of names (forehead creases, marionette lines, pillow lines), crow's feet often are one of the first ones to show up.
+In fact, you can experience them no matter your age (more on that below).
 And, like other wrinkles, they're difficult to get rid of once they've made their appearance.

-So what can you do to prevent those lines from taking up permanent residence?
+However, you can take steps to delay those lines from taking up permanent residence (i.e., sticking around even when you’re not smiling).
 Everything you need to know, below.

 What are crow's feet?

 When you laugh or smile, ever notice how the skin around your eyes tends to crinkle?
 Those are crow's feet—a type of wrinkle that resembles the talons of a crow, as if one just so happened to plant its feet on the delicate corners of your eyes.
 And to be clear: Everyone can have them, no matter your age.
 It's when those lines stick around, without so much as a chuckle, that they seem to raise concern.

 As mentioned, crow's feet can appear every time you emote throughout the day.
 But our skin thins as we age (due to a loss of collagen), and the eye area, in particular, is usually the first to show signs.